Painkillers In Pregnancy Linked to Cerebral Palsy28 Nov 2017 | Stephanie Prior

 Cerebral Palsy is a lifelong disability and there is no curative treatment available.
-However therapies and interventions can improve quality of life: options include medications to ease symptoms, surgery to correct joint deformities and lengthen muscles, speech therapy to assist in communication skills and physical and occupational therapy to assist with everyday tasks
+However, therapies and interventions can improve quality of life, including medications to ease symptoms, surgery to correct joint deformities and lengthen muscles, speech therapy to assist in communication skills and physical and occupational therapy to assist with everyday tasks.

 Pain Relief in Pregnancy

 Generally and historically, the use of over-the-counter medicines such as paracetamol, ibuprofen and aspirin during pregnancy has been considered relatively safe for mother and baby.
 However, recent studies have indicated an association between paracetamol use in pregnancy and the development of childhood conditions such as poor motor function, autism and attention deficit disorder.
-Although for various reasons some of these studies are considered controversial, they have raised the possibilities that paracetamol and other simple medicines may be the cause of some neurological disorders.
+Although, for various reasons, some of these studies are considered controversial, they have raised the possibility that paracetamol and other simple medicines may be the cause of some neurological disorders.

 A New Study Linking Pain Relief and Cerebral Palsy

-This month, a new study into the use of over-the-counter medicine in pregnancy was published in the International Journal of Epidemiology.
+This month, the International Journal of Epidemiology published a new study into the use of over-the-counter medicine in pregnancy.
 The scientists studied a large group of 185,617 mothers and babies from Norway and Denmark.
 The women answered questions about their use of medication during their pregnancy, including taking over-the-counter tablets for the treatment of conditions such as pain, inflammation and fever.
-The research team followed up all the children in the two countries who were born with Cerebral Palsy and then looked into the questionnaires about their mother’s use of paracetamol, aspirin and ibuprofen while pregnant.
+The research team followed up with all the children in the two countries who were born with Cerebral Palsy and then looked into the questionnaires about their mother’s use of paracetamol, aspirin and ibuprofen while pregnant.

 NHS Official Advice to Pregnant Women

-However, the NHS website also makes clear that pregnant women should get advice from their GP or midwife before taking any type of tablets and that taking any medicines during the first three months of pregnancy should be avoided if at all possible.
+However, the NHS website also clarifies that pregnant women should get advice from their GP or midwife before taking any tablets and that taking any medicines during the first three months of pregnancy should be avoided if possible.

 The study authors were clearly aware that their results would prove contentious and stated so in their key message, ‘it remains controversial whether prenatal exposure to paracetamol or aspirin affects neurodevelopment’.
 However, their work raises important questions about the use of common painkillers during pregnancy and deserves consideration.
-For, if something so seemingly innocuous as paracetamol can have such long-term and devastating effects on children, then it is surely worth scrutiny and further study.
+If something so seemingly innocuous as paracetamol can have such long-term and devastating effects on children, then it is worth scrutinising and further study.

-At Osbornes Law we care about how you are treated both by medical professionals at hospital and also under the care of private providers of health services.
-If you or someone in your family has been affected by the blood contamination scandal, then please do not hesitate to contact Partner and specialist medical negligence lawyer Stephanie Prioron 020 7681 8671.
+At Osbornes Law, we care about how you are treated both by medical professionals at hospital and also under the care of private providers of health services.
+If you or someone in your family has been affected by the blood contamination scandal, please do not hesitate to contact Partner and specialist birth injury lawyer Stephanie Prior at 020 7681 8671.